decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 # Ciphersuites

 This section defines the format for a BBS ciphersuite.
-It also gives concrete ciphersuites based on the BLS12-381 pairing-friendly elliptic curve [@!I-D.irtf-cfrg-pairing-friendly-curves].
+It also gives concrete ciphersuites based on the BLS12-381 pairing-friendly elliptic curve [@I-D.irtf-cfrg-pairing-friendly-curves].

 ## Ciphersuite Format